Lorica/uc-design-system/.github/CONTRIBUTING.md

 ## 🛠 Developing

-Lunar at minimum requires Node v10.10 and Yarn v1.16.
+uc-design-system at minimum requires Node v10.10 and Yarn v1.16.
 To begin, run `yarn install`.

 - Builds can be ran with `yarn run build`.
 - Testing can be ran with `yarn run jest`.